 WE USE EARTH MEDICINE TO HEAL OUR TRAUMA AND RECONNECT TO MOTHER EARTH - TOGETHER!
 Greetings from the Earthlodge Founder

-My name is Queen Hollins and I am the Founder and Executive Director of the Earthlodge Center for Transformation (the Earthlodge).
+My name is Queen Hollins and I am the Founder of the Earthlodge Center for Transformation.
 The Earthlodge was stablished in 2004 in my home in Long Beach, CA based on Black Southern Indigenous Healing Practices I learned from my grandmother as a child.
 The Earthlodge has become a beacon of inspiration and self-healing for womyn, LGBTQI (lesbian, gay, bisexual, trans, intersex, queer), children, gender non conforming communities and cis men who support the rise of the feminine energy on the planet.
 Through the Earthlodge, these communities have not only healed and transformed individually but the healing has shifted lineages of dysfunction, pain and trauma.
 The Earthlodge Center for Transformation is a spiritual sanctuary and oasis located in the urban area of Long Beach that provides a safe space for LGBTQI and women of all ages int women, queer and our allies of all races/social/spiritual/economical and cultural backgrounds to identify and heal their trauma, meet and build community with one another, fellowship, have ceremony, tend the earth and herbs, learn about nature based spiritual principles, to have sacred weddings, to have spiritual baby welcoming ceremonies (babyshowers), death rites of passage ceremonies, conduct nature based workshops and more.
 No one is turned away due to economic circumstances.
 Thus many of those we serve are people of color, low income and suffering from mental and emotional distress.